 For every soccer ball purchased from the One World Play Project, one ball is given to children in a disadvantaged community.
 The organization’s model is simple but effective: So far over 1 million balls have been distributed in the name of “the power of play.”
 Each ball is ultra-durable, making it a great gift for any roughhousing kid.

-Give back: One World Play Project
+Give Back at One World Play Project.

 More than 80 lions, tigers, bobcats, cougars, and other exotic cats call the Big Cat Rescue sanctuary in Tampa, Florida home.
 After rescuing the abused or abandoned animals, BCR provides them with shelter, healthcare, and plenty of fresh meat to eat.
 One of their favorite treats to enjoy around the holidays is poultry.
 For $20, you can make a big cat’s day with a whole turkey given in someone else’s name.
 The sanctuary also lists cheaper gift options: $10 for a chicken or half turkey for medium-sized cats and a $5 Cornish game hen for even smaller cats.
 If your donation exceeds the cost of the bird, that money will go to meeting other needs around the sanctuary.

-Give back: Big Cat Rescue
+Give Back at Big Cat Rescue.

 Whether you’re a part-time pirate, superhero, or cryptozoologist, there’s an 826 chapter out there for you.
 The national organization of themed tutoring centers has been inspiring kids to read and write since 2002.
 If you’re looking for a way to give back to the nonprofit, include The Autobiographer's Handbook: The 826 National Guide to Writing Your Memoir on your holiday shopping list.
 This how-to guide is full of precious nuggets of advice from accomplished writers like Elizabeth Gilbert, Nick Hornby, and Sarah Vowell.
 In addition to upping your memoir writing game, the proceeds of each purchase will directly benefit the student programs offered at 826 centers across the country.

-4. ROMA BOOTS; $62
+4. ROMA BOOTS; $69 AND UP

 5. ALPACA; $150

-If you’ve ever dreamed of owning an Alpaca but don’t have the yard space, buying one for someone in need is a great alternative.
+If you’ve ever dreamed of owning an alpaca but don’t have the yard space, buying one for someone in need is a great alternative.
 Heifer International does more than provide livestock to families—they also empower them with the tools and knowledge they need to turn animal products like milk and wool into a source of income.
 Alpacas are some of the more fun items in their gift catalogue, but gifters have their pick of farm animals ranging from $20 for a flock of ducks to $500 for a heifer.
 After selecting the gift, donors can send a personalized card to the person who inspired it.

 Narwhals are known as the unicorns of the sea for a reason—they’re mysterious, elusive, and famous for their horn-like teeth that grow up to 8.8 feet long.
 For just $55, you can symbolically adopt the sea creature for yourself or someone you know.
 An adoption kit includes a photo, a plush toy, a gift bag, a species card, and an adoption certificate from the World Wildlife Fund.
 Donors looking to make an even bigger impact can choose to opt out of the gifts with more of the proceeds going towards WWF’s conservation efforts around the world.
 And if you don’t have any whale lovers in your life, WWF has dozens more “adoptable” species to choose from.

-Give back: World Wildlife Fund
+Give Back at World Wildlife Fund.

 One of the easiest ways to save a life is by providing a mosquito net to a family that needs one.
 According to Nothing But Nets, a campaign from the UN foundation, bed netting reduces malaria rates by 90 percent.
 After donating $10, the organization will send a insecticide-treated net to a home in sub-Saharan Africa where the disease is especially prevalent.

-Give back: Nothing But Nets
+Give Back at Nothing But Nets.

-This 2017 wall calendar shows that pit bulls are just as deserving of love as any other breed.
+This 2018 wall calendar shows that pit bulls are just as deserving of love as any other breed.
 The calendar includes photos of the dogs jumping, snuggling, and striking handsome poses, and each month features a true story from a human owner who’s taken a pit bull into their home.
 All of the proceeds go to helping dog rescue and advocacy groups.
 For animal lovers who can’t adopt a pet of their own, hanging up this wall calendar is a simple way to show support.

-Give Back: The Unexpected Pit Bull
+Give Back at The Unexpected Pit Bull.